vast-community-hub/carrillon/README.md

 [IOPi.py](IOPi.py) is a librarayr accompaning the IO Pi Zero boards, it requires `python-smbus` to access the I2C bus.

-The project also depends on `python-rtmidi`
+The project also depends on `python-rtmidi` and uses external `aplaymidi` and `arecordmidi` from package `alsa-utils` to play and record songs.